christianhujer/XSlides/README.md

   - dash `-` or star `*` for bullet list
   - `<<(xyz.java)` for including source code from a file
 - Display current slide number and total number of slides
+- Make Table of Contents Scrollable in case it overflows

 ## Planned